yss/grunt-tree/README.md

     "static/css/base.css": "xxxx-base.css"
 }
 ```
-Then, I do not need care about the cache of static files in production environment.
+Then, I do not need care about the cache of static files in production environment by create files with md5 version.

 Only I need to do is create a get static files function to get it.